Luv-Kush equation

 Unlike the Yadavs, the Kushwahas (Koeris), who are traditionally a farming community, are very like the Kurmis with whom they have a better social alliance than with the Yadavs.
-Since the 1990s, Nitish Kumar had garnered the support of a number of Kushwaha leaders including Shakuni Choudhury, Nagmani and Upendra Kushwaha.
+Since the 1990s, Nitish Kumar had garnered the support of a number of Kushwaha leaders including Shakuni Choudhury, Nagmani, Tulsidas Mehta and Upendra Kushwaha.
 The call for unity between the two castes by Kumar in the 1990s gave rise to the new social alliance and a new term in the political lexicon of Bihar.

 Etymology

 The Backward Castes in Bihar are divided into two Annexures.
 While the Annexure-I castes are socio-economically more backward and are also called Extremely Backward Castes, the castes included in Annexure-II are comparatively prosperous.
 Annexure-I contains approximately 113 caste groups, while there are only four caste groups in Annexure-II: Koeri, Kurmi, Bania and the Yadav.
 The Yadav make up the single largest caste group in Bihar, followed by Koeris, who comprise 8% of the state's population.
 The Kurmi make up four per cent of the state's population and are concentrated around Nalanda, Patna and a few pockets of central Bihar.
 The Koeris, who are more numerous than the Kurmis, are distributed more heterogeneously across Munger, Banka, Khagaria, Samastipur, East Champaran, West Champaran and Bhojpur district.

 The Koeris were basically vegetable growing farmers, unlike the Kurmis, who grow staple crops and food grains.
 The Koeris claim descent from the mythological Hindu deity Kusha, a son of Rama, an incarnation of lord Vishnu.
 The Kumis claim their descent from Kusha's twin brother, Lava.
 Pseudo-historical facts were used to forge an alliance between the two caste groups in 1993, when Nitish Kumar, earlier an ally of Lalu Prasad Yadav, caused a split in his political party to form his own Samata Party.